doteyeoh/doteyeoh/README.md

 - 💞️ I’m looking to collaborate on large data storage and archiving
 - 📫 How to reach me LinkedIn
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: It all started with logistics learn intricacies of physically move products and how that combined with data-- the need to understand what is happening.
+- ⚡ Fun fact: It all started with logistics.
 **